 It’s not technically difficult, but on a hot, sunny day this stretch could definitely make you winded.
-Just take it easy and enjoy your workout and views.
+Just take it easy and enjoy your workout and views on the Hogback Trail.

 Enjoy a bit of rare shade or some water from the nearby fountain (there’s a little dog dish for four-legged hikers, too).